renjith84/Skin-Cancer-Diagnostic-System/README.md

-# Skin cancer diagnostic system using backpropagation network
+# Early detection of skin cancer using artificial neural network.
+The diagnosing methodology uses Image processing techniques and Back-propagation neural network.